holochain/docs-pages/src/pages/references/enable-holo.md

 ## Migrate from a pure Holochain app

 Only minor UI changes are technically required for Holo hosting.
-However, Holo operates under a different set of assumptions and we highly recommend that you read the [Holo Core Concepts](#holo-core-concepts-and-further-documentation).
+However, Holo operates under a different set of assumptions and we highly recommend that you read the [Holo Core Concepts](#holo-core-concepts-and-further-documentation) section of this guide.
 It is likely that you will want to reconsider certain UX flows.

 This example will use an example forum hApp with a Vue-based UI, but feel free to follow along with your own hApp instead.